 This celebrity couple are known to be art collectors, but let’s remember that the relationship between visual art and music has been around for much, much longer.

-Nat King Cole ‘Mona Lisa’ 1950
+Nat King Cole and Mona Lisa

 “Do you smile to tempt a lover, Mona Lisa?
 Or is this your way to hide a broken heart?”Nat King Cole, Mona Lisa, 1952.

 Nat King Cole’s melting voice croons to us about love and the beauty of the mysterious Mona Lisa.
 This slow piano ballad, sung with that warm voice ruled the charts in 1950.